OpenBB-finance/OpenBB/website/content/sdk/reference/crypto/dd/links.md

 ---
 title: links
-description: 'This documentation page includes instructions on how to use two specific
+description: "'This documentation page includes instructions on how to use two specific"
   functions: ''links'' and ''links_chart'', part of OpenBB''s crypto asset due diligence utilities.
 These functions help users understand and demonstrate how to handle crypto asset links using Python within the OpenBB terminal.'